amunategui/amunategui.github.io/_posts/2014-12-27-supervised-summarizer.md

                     'Sex.Female_0'=Sex.Female_0)
 ```
 <BR><BR>
 ``stats`` is the data frame holding the summary data for ``Sex.female`` for both outcomes.
-This data frame holds three varialbes, an index column, a predictor column where the outcome is positive and another where the outcome is negative, and 6 rows, one for each summary output:
+This data frame holds three variables, an index column, a predictor column where the outcome is positive and another where the outcome is negative, and 6 rows, one for each summary output:

 ```r